CellSMB/CellStructureSegmentation/README.md

 cell2-segmentations.zip contains segmentations of cell2 organelles.

-**We request interested parties to directly contact the corresponding author, Vijay Rajagopal, at vijay.rajagopal .at. unimelb.edu.au.**
+**Due to file-size limitations on github, we request those interested in access to our high resolution data to directly contact the corresponding author, Vijay Rajagopal, at vijay.rajagopal .at. unimelb.edu.au.**

 **Running the program**
 -----------------------